ziotom78/raytracing_course/tomasi-ray-tracing-08a.md

     O + \tilde t \vec d = T \tilde x,\ \Rightarrow\ T^{-1} O + \tilde t\,T^{-1} \vec d = \tilde x,
     $$

-    which is equivalent to formulating the intersection problem in the reference system of $S$.
+    which is equivalent to formulating the intersection problem in the reference frame of $S$.
 Note that $\tilde t$ **does not change** between the two formulations!

 # Types of Shapes